 Monday, September 19 through Saturday, September 25, 2022

 What could be better than 6 glorious days of uninterrupted sewing in the picturesque town of Bristol, Rhode Island.
 Join me for expert help creating your custom design.
 This is a great opportunity to work on a French jacket, tackle lace, refine fitting issues or work on an unfamiliar style.
-We’ll work from 9 AM to about 5:30 PM but you will have 24 hour access to the studio in case you want to work overtime.
+Class runs from 9 AM to about 5:30 PM but you will have 24 hour access to the studio in case you want to work overtime.

 While investigating the area, I discovered that Apple Annie Fabrics, owned by Anne Kendall is a 15 minute drive from our studio.
 Anne and I spent the morning chatting sewing and I received a tour of her well stocked store.